JetBrains/teamcity-documentation/topics/teamcity-cloud-cost-optimization.md

 The [Performance Monitor](#Use+Performance+Monitor+to+show+statistics+and+spot+bottlenecks) build feature provides insights into the usage of system resources throughout an entire build.
 This could help you choose the right size of cloud build agents to use for it.

-## Use the Matrix view to identify the most intensive projects and build configurations
+## Use Matrix view to identify most intensive projects and build configurations

 The [Matrix](viewing-agents-workload.md#Load+Statistics+Matrix) is a tab available from the __Agents__ screen.
 It offers an overview of all projects and build configurations and shows totals of their overall build time across all build agents during a specific timeframe.